anidev/frc-driverstation/README.md

 FRC-DriverStation-PC is the driver station implementation for PC.
 It uses the classes in Common and builds a GUI around it.
 The GUI is powered by Swing, currently using the Nimbus L&F.

+FRC-DriverStation-Android is the driver station implementation for Android.
+It also uses the classes in Common and builds an Android app around it.
+The app is targeted for 4.1.2 Jellybean (API 16) and has compliance down to 2.3.3 Gingerbread (API 9).
+It uses ActionBarSherlock to achieve a consistent look down to Gingerbread and android-joystick to provide onscreen joysticks.